ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 ## Interactive jobs

-It is not possible to request _interactive_ jobs.
-Instead, there [are dedicated interactive nodes](https://github.com/UCSF-HPC/wynton/wiki/Todo) that can be used for building software and prototyping scripts before submitting them to the scheduler.
+It is not possible to request _interactive jobs_.
+Instead, there are dedicated [interactive nodes] that can be used for short-term interactive needs such building software and prototyping scripts before submitting them to the scheduler.

 ## See also

 For further options and advanced usage, see [Advanced Usage](advanced-usage.html) of the scheduler.

+[interactive nodes]: {{ '/get-started/interactive-usage.html' | relative_url }}